jekyll/minima/hiring_2024.md

 ## Interested in joining?

 We hope the selected candidates will join the group towards the end of 2024/early 2025.
+To be considered the applicant **must** hold a masters degree or be in the process of obtaining one.
 Please submit your application by email (using the email address at the bottom) with the subject line: "Quantamole Applicant: [Name]", and include the following information:

 1. A motivation letter (2 pages max.) describing your research interests, background and experience.